medic/cht-docs/content/en/apps/features/supervision/_index.md

 This can be used to manage both CHW and CHW supervisor roles.

+## Managing Multiple Areas

+CHT hierarchies tend to mimic geographical areas but Supervisors often manage CHWs across multiple areas.
+(Offline) Supervisors who manage multiple areas can see data for all the different areas they manage from one app.

+ {{% alert title="Note" %}} The ability for one user to replicate data from multiple areas was introduced in v4.9.0, previously a new hierarchy level (Supervisor Area) had to be created.

+Supervisor Targets can be configured, but Aggregate Targets are disabled for Supervisors who are assigned to multiple areas. {{% /alert %}}

 ## Supervisor Dashboards

 {{< figure src="supervisor-dashboards.png" link="supervisor-dashboards.png" class="right col-7 col-lg-6" >}}